 - a baking tray

-- a silicone baking mat or baking powder – do not grease the pan!
+- a silicone baking mat – this brand is the best

 - a scribe or toothpick – this helps spread the icing if you’ve messed up a bit